Mohanad Jeahze

-Mohanad Abdulkadhim Qasim Al Jebur Jeahze (مهند جعاز; pronounced /ar/; born 10 April 1997) is a professional footballer who plays as a left-back for Sarpsborg 08.
-Born in Sweden, he plays for the Iraq national team.
+Mohanad Abdulkadhim Qasim Al Jebur Jeahze (مهند جعاز; pronounced /ar/; born 10 April 1997) is a professional footballer who plays as a left-back.
+Born in Sweden, he plays for the Al-Quwa Al-Jawiya and Iraq national football team.

 Early life

 Growing up in Linköping, Jeahze started to play football as a youngster with local club Karle IF, in the same age group as fellow professional footballer Simon Olsson.
 He moved on to IK Östria Lambohov in his teens, that would reform as AFK Linköping, before joining the youth academy of Allsvenskan club IFK Norrköping.

 Club career

 IFK Norrköping

 On 20 June 2016, Jeahze signed a first-team contract with IFK Norrköping.
 He spent the 2016 and 2017 seasons on loan at affiliated club IF Sylvia in Division 1, Sweden's third tier, making 41 appearances in total.

 In 2017, he was loaned out to Degerfors IF in Superettan, the domestic second tier, and played 11 games for the club during the first half of the season.
 In the summer transfer window, he was sent on loan to Syrianska FC in the same league, but suffered an injury in his debut for the club, that left him sidelined for the rest of the year.